marvinsaga123/covey.town/DESIGN.md

 **Architecture Updates as of 4/16:**

 - The `FriendsService` takes care of managing friend request instead of the `UserService`
+- The `UserService` takes care of searching for users instead of the `FriendsService`

 ## App State